-This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
-Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.
+This case will be tried in an electronically equipped courtroom and the parties may present their evidence using this equipment.
+It is up to the parties and lawyers to check whether their personal electronic equipment works with the court's electronic equipment.